-- i.
-4 stakeholders working group meetings were conducted at district level in Kamonyi; Ruhango, Nyanza and Gisagara; - ii.
+- 4 stakeholders working group meetings were conducted at district level in Kamonyi; Ruhango, Nyanza and Gisagara; - ii.
 Steering committee meetings were conducted at national level; - iii.
-A technical meeting was organized with all key technical staff; - iv.
-Field visits were organized and conducted whereby various formed groups were visited among others Community Driven Development Groups, Climate Smart Agriculture FFS groups, Environmental Clubs at schools' levels as well as visit of some site of landscape restoration activities (Complete agroforestry, afforestation and fruit trees plantation).
+A technical meeting was organized conducted by project implementer unit (REMA, UNDP and GEF) to prepare the FLR Mayaga Project Implementation Report 2024; - iv.
+Field visits were organized and conducted whereby various social supports provided by the project were visited among others clean cooking initiatives and livestock and funded sub-project of Community Driven Development Groups as well as evaluation season of site of landscape restoration activities (Complete agroforestry, afforestation and fruit trees plantation).